 Acts of terrorism can never be an excuse for states to respond with measures that break international law.

 Sri Lankan torture survivors see a direct link between continued violations, successive failures of justice and accountability and the culture of impunity with the undermining of reconciliation efforts.

-Sri Lanka is currently reeling from the atrocious terrorist attacks on Easter Sunday that left 253 people dead and from retaliatory communal violence that has seen Muslim homes and businesses attacked by mobs, leaving at least two people dead.
+Sri Lanka is currently reeling from the atrocious terrorist attacks on Easter Sunday that left 253 people dead and from retaliatory communal violence that has seen Muslim homes and businesses attacked by mobs, leaving at least one person dead.
 As the state grapples to respond to these terrible events and to investigate and bring to justice those responsible, it is vitally important that they do so within the framework of the law.
 The government of Sri Lanka should publically re-commit to its zero tolerance of torture in light of the recent terror attacks and should ensure that current emergency regulations are not extended indefinitely and include administrative safeguards to guard against the use of torture or other inhumane treatment.